- 1 What’s Considered Cheating In A Relationship?

 What’s Considered Cheating In A Relationship?

-The most basic and commonly agreed upon definition of cheating is the physical affair in which two people engage in sexual activities with people who are not their spouse.
+this article focuses on how to deal with a cheating husband.
+The most basic and commonly agreed-upon definition of cheating is the physical affair in which two people engage in sexual activities with people who are not their spouse.
 However, there are various definitions of cheating.
 These range from emotional and digital, to physical.
 Cheating does not only refer to having a physical relationship with another person but can include simply possessing the intention to have a relationship with someone other than your spouse, depending on who you ask.
 In Islam, intentions mean a lot and one’s intention to cheat crosses a line both in Islam and within a relationship – which may lead to a break that’s irreparable.

 The Prophet Muhammad (peace and blessings of Allah be upon him) said: Every traitor will have a banner on the Day of Resurrection and it will be said: This is the betrayer of so-and-so.
 (Saheeh Al-Bukhari).